radiantlogic-v8/documentation-new/documentation/release-notes/v7418-release-notes.md

 - [IV4-283]: Fixed an issue where the SCIM page incorrectly triggers unsaved changes confirmation without modifications.
 - [IV4-289]: Fixed permissions issue for schema manager where certain delegated admin roles weren't being authorized properly.
 - [IV4-296, SQ-767]: Fix for the mgraph custom object to use select query when performing one level and subtree searches to ensure all required attribute are retrieved from Entra ID.
+- [IV4-304, SQ-837]: Fixed an issue where after patching, the SSL Protocol List is incorrectly updated to TLSv1.3 Enabled and TLSv1.2 is Disabled.

 ## Known Issues/Important Notes